weaversa/cryptol-course/labs/SAW/SAW.md

 ```

 ### Preconditions and Indices

+//SHOW SOMETHING FAILING BECAUSE LACK OF PRECONDITION.
+For this could have a function that takes in an arbitrary sized array, but the function that uses it only has an array of size 5.
+Then explain how the SAW, when analyzing the first function in isolation, has no way of knowing the input in use cases actually has fixed size 5 so you need a precondition

 A common situation where one might use `precondition_f` is when an
 integer is passed into a function and is used to index into an array: